NxPKG/khulnasoft-docs/content/api-shield/management-and-monitoring/developer-portal.md

 ## Availability

 Building developer portals is available to all API Shield subscribers.
-This feature uses Cloudflare Pages to host the resulting portal.
+This feature uses Khulnasoft Pages to host the resulting portal.
 Refer to [Pages](/pages/) for any limitations of your current subscription plan.

 ## Limitations